 Jyoti Puri is Hazel Dick Leonard Chair and Professor of Sociology at Simmons University.
 She writes and teaches at the crossroads of sociology, sexuality studies, death studies, and postcolonial feminist theory.
-Her most abiding interests relate to issues of sexuality, gender, race, nation, state, death, and religion from a transnational/postcolonial feminist lens.
+Her interests include sexuality, gender, race, nation, state, death, and religion.

-She is currently co-editing (with Ghassan Moussawi) a monograph, “Social Landscapes of Death,” for The Sociological Review Monograph Series (forthcoming 2021) and a special issue on “Feminist Mournings” (with Kimberly Juanita Brown) for the journal, Meridians: feminism, race, transnationalism (forthcoming 2021).
+She is co-editing a special issue on "Feminist Mournings" (with Kimberly Juanita Brown) for the journal, Meridians: feminism, race, transnationalism (forthcoming November 2022).
 Puri has published numerous articles and book chapters and has co-edited a special issue on gender, sexuality, state, and nation for Gender & Society (April 2005) and another one on sexuality and the state for Rethinking Marxism (October 2012).

 For Puri, teaching is a constant source of stimulation.
 She started teaching many years ago, first as an international graduate student.
 At Simmons, she has taught required and elective sociology courses as well as a range of courses outside of the department geared toward graduate students and undergraduate students—Gender and Cultural Studies Program, honors program, general education requirement, international relations and women's studies majors, among others.

 What I Teach